-At the TruCare Fertility Clinic, Lagos, we understand that reproduction is a sensitive and personal issue.
+At TruCare Fertility Clinic, we understand that reproduction is a sensitive and personal issue.
 We are committed to providing sophisticated testing services to facilitate having a healthy child.
 Preimplantation Genetic Diagnosis (PGD) procedure identifies whether an embryo has inherited a known genetic abnormality from a parent.

 What is Preimplantation Genetic Diagnosis (PGD)?

 PGD is a technique that assists couples, with a known inherited condition in their family, to avoid passing it on to their children.
-PGD is used when one or both parents has a known genetic abnormality and diagnostic testing is performed to determine if the embryo has also inherited the abnormality.
+PGD is used when one or both parents have a known genetic abnormality and diagnostic testing is performed to determine if the embryo has also inherited the abnormality.